ict4s24-tcict/ict4s24-tcict.github.io/index.md

 # Overview

-&quot;The True Cost of ICT: From Materiality to Techno-Solutionism&quot; is a workshop to be held at [ICT4s 2024](https://conf.researchr.org/home/ict4s-2024) (24th to 28th of June 2024) in Stockholm, Sweden.
+&quot;The True Cost of ICT: From Materiality to Techno-Solutionism&quot; is a workshop to be held at the [International ICT for Sustainability (ICT4S)](https://conf.researchr.org/home/ict4s-2024) conference, 24th to 28th of June 2024, in Stockholm, Sweden.

 During the workshop, we will investigate the long term impacts of green-tech solutions, specifically in ICT, which are avidly promoted by